danchoi/vnews/README.markdown

 web-based.
 Here are some of Vnews's advantages:

 * minimizes distractions; everything is rendered as plain text and pure content; images and ads are not displayed
-* makes it easy to navigate your entire feed collection using efficient keystroke commands
+* makes it easy to navigate your entire feed collection using efficient keystrokes
 * makes it easy to copy, append, or pipe text from your feeds to whatever file or program you want

 Vnews uses MySQL to store your feed data locally.
 It uses MySQL's MyISAM